fajran/tongseng/README.md

 Tongseng
 ========

-TUIO wrapper for Mac OS X multitouch events.
+Tongseng is a TUIO wrapper for Mac OS X multitouch events.
 Now you can use the multitouch touch pad to send TUIO events to your multitouch application!

 Usage